-As noted above, the Company has loaned money to UMTHLC to fund the origination of interim loans to their borrowers.
-If UMTHLC or the Company forecloses on a property securing an interim mortgage, and the proceeds from the sale are insufficient to pay the loan in full, UMTHLC delivers an unsecured deficiency note in the amount of the deficiency to the Company.
+As noted above, the Company has loaned money to UMTHLC to fund the origination of Interim Loans to their borrowers.
+If UMTHLC or the Company forecloses on a property securing an Interim Loan, and the proceeds from the sale are insufficient to pay the loan in full, UMTHLC delivers an unsecured deficiency note in the amount of the deficiency to the Company.
 In 2007, UMTHLC issued to the Company a promissory note to evidence its deficiency obligations to the Company (the "Deficiency Note").
 The Deficiency Note is secured by a limited guaranty by UMTHGS, the Advisor.
 The Deficiency Note balance is included in "Deficiency note, related party" in the Company's consolidated balance sheets.

-1) UMTH is a Delaware limited partnership which is in the real estate finance business.
-UMTH holds a 99.9% limited partnership interest in UMTHLC, which originates interim loans that the Company is assigned, UMTH Land Development, L.P., which holds a 50% profit interest in UDF and acts as UDF's asset manager, and Prospect Service Corporation ("PSC"), which services the Company's residential mortgages and contracts for deed and manages the Company's real estate owned ("REO").
+- 1) UMTH is a Delaware limited partnership which is in the real estate finance business.
+UMTH holds a 99.9% limited partnership interest in UMTHLC, which originates Interim Loans that the Company is assigned, UMTH Land Development, L.P., which holds a 50% profit interest in UDF and acts as UDF's asset manager, and PSC, which serviced the Company's Residential Mortgages and manages the Company's real estate owned ("REO").
 In addition, UMTH has a limited guarantee of the obligations of CRG, RAFC, and SCMI, a Texas corporation that sold mortgage investments to the Company, under the Secured Notes.
-UDF III which is managed by UMTH Land Development, L.P., has previously provided a limited guarantee of the UDF line of credit and has purchased an economic participation in a revolving credit facility we have provided to UDF.

-2) UMTHLC is a Delaware limited partnership, and subsidiary of UMTH.
+UDF III which is managed by UMTH Land Development, L.P., has previously provided a limited guarantee of the UDF line of credit and has purchased an economic participation in a revolving credit facility we have provided to UDF. - 2) UMTHLC is a Delaware limited partnership, and subsidiary of UMTH.
 The Company has loaned money to UMTHLC so it can make loans to its borrowers.
 The loans are collaterally assigned to the Company, as security for the promissory note between UMTHLC and the Company.
 On March 26, 2009, the Company executed a secured line of credit promissory note with UMTHLC in the amount of \$8,000,000.
 The note bears interest at 12.50% per annum, matured on September 26, 2012 and is secured by first lien mortgage interests in single family residential properties.
 The Company is negotiating an extension of this loan with UMTHLC with similar terms.
-The outstanding balance on this line of credit at December 31, 2013 and December 31, 2012, was approximately \$7,577,000 and \$7,562,000, respectively, and is included in the balances noted in the paragraph above.
+The outstanding balance on this line of credit at December 31, 2014 and December 31, 2013, was approximately \$7,577,000 for both periods, respectively, and is included in the balances noted in the paragraph above.

-See Note C above for discussion of additional related party transactions with UMTHLC.
+See Note C Deficiency Notes - Related Party and non-related party above for discussion of additional related party transactions with UMTHLC.